...

 What Is an Injection Mold Hot Runner System?

-A hot runner system is a heated manifold2 that distributes molten plastic from injection nozzle to multiple gate locations, typically reducing cycle time by 15–40% and eliminating cold runner scrap entirely.
+An injection mold hot runner system is defined by the function, constraints, and tradeoffs explained in this section.
+A hot runner system is a heated manifold that distributes molten plastic from injection nozzle to multiple gate locations, typically reducing cycle time by 15-40% and eliminating cold runner scrap entirely.
 A hot runner system is a heated assembly integrated into an injection mold that keeps the runner channels molten throughout the production cycle, eliminating the cold runner sprue that would otherwise be ejected with every shot.
+The runner decision should also match the shot-size window, plasticizing capacity, and process stability of the macchina per lo stampaggio a iniezione a vite used for production.

 From a tooling design standpoint, hot runner selection determines gate location options, cavity fill balance, cycle performance, and long-term maintenance requirements—decisions that must be locked in at the mold design stage because changing a hot runner system after tool completion is expensive.